-The Ministry of Education has introduced a revised Ontario Curriculum: Health and Physical Education Grades 1-8, (2019) to replace the interim 2018 document.
+In 2019, the Ministry of Education introduced a revised Ontario Curriculum: Health and Physical Education Grades 1-8, (2019) to replace the interim 2018 document.
 There is also a new Program/Policy Memorandum 162: Exemption from Instruction related to the Human Development and Sexual Health Expectations, Grades 1–8, (2019) to accompany the updated curriculum document.
-This memorandum outlines the process for communicating with families about Strand D: Growth and Development and Sexual Health and the process for parents/guardians to exempt their child(ren) from this learning.
+This memorandum outlines the process for communicating with families about Strand D: Growth and Development and Sexual Health and the process for families to exempt students from this learning.

-HWDSB has informed elementary parents/guardians that learning on Strand D: Growth and Development and Sexual Health will occur in May and June.
-Here is what families can expect as we approach these dates:
+HWDSB is informing elementary families that learning on Strand D: Growth and Development and Sexual Health will occur between May 1 and June 16 for the 2022-23 school year.
+Here is what elementary families can expect as we approach these dates:

-- An exemption form will need to completed if parents/guardians want their child(ren) exempted from this learning.
+An exemption needs to completed if families want students exempted from this learning.
 The form is now available and can be accessed through Parent Portal.
 It can be found in the ‘Forms’ section under ‘Other’ and is titled “Human Development and Sexual Health Exemption”.
 Paper copies and/or phone calls to schools will also be accepted if Parent Portal is not an option.

-For additional information ahead of these events, parents/guardians can view HWDSB’s Health and Physical Education Parent Guide and the Ministry of Education curriculum document below.
-We have also included the Human Development and Sexual Health Expectations for Grades 1-8 and a list of Frequently Asked Questions to give families a better understanding of the material that will be taught at each level.
+For additional information families, can view HWDSB’s Health and Physical Education Parent Guide and the Ministry of Education curriculum document below.
+We have also included the Human Development and Sexual Health Expectations for Grade 1 to 8 and a list of Frequently Asked Questions to give families a better understanding of the material that will be taught at each level.

-If the resources included below do not address your questions or concerns, parents/guardians should contact their child(ren)’s classroom teacher.
-If questions or concerns continue to persist, the conversation should move to the school’s principal.
+If the resources included below do not address your questions or concerns, families should contact their classroom teacher.
+If questions or concerns continue to persist, the conversation should move to the school principal.

 Parent Guide: HWDSB Parent Guide: Health and Physical Education